 Transfer College Credit

-Students have the opportunity to apply credit earned from other schools to their Lesley degree.
-Credits are eligible for transfer only if they meet the following criteria:
+You can apply up to 90 credits earned from other schools to your Lesley degree.
+Credits are eligible for transfer if they meet the following criteria:

-Students are required to provide an official transcript in order to process the credit transfer.
-In some cases, students may be asked to provide a course description to support the official transcript.
+- An official transcript is required to process the credit transfer.
+In some cases, you may be asked to provide a course description to support the official transcript.

-By completing Lesley’s Prior Learning Assessment course, students may receive a maximum of 45 credits for learning experiences that took place outside of the classroom, through work experience, training programs, or volunteer opportunities.
+Complete our 3-credit Prior Learning Assessment course and you may apply for a maximum of 45 credits for learning experiences that took place outside of the classroom.
+This could include work experience, training programs, or volunteer service.

 Evaluated Non-College Sponsored Learning

-Students may have acquired college-level learning from non-college professional development programs, training experiences offered by an employer, professional associations, community-based organizations or military experience.
+You may have gained college-level learning from non-college professional development programs, training offered by an employer, professional associations, community-based organizations, or military experience.

-This non-college learning might have been evaluated for college credit by the American Council on Education (ACE) CREDIT program.
-You can find more details about this program at www.acenet.edu.
-If such an evaluation exists, Lesley can accept the recommended credits into a student’s degree plan.
+Your non-college learning might have been evaluated for college credit by the American Council on Education’s College Credit Recommendation Service.
+If so, we can accept the recommended credits into your degree plan.